vinceimbat/vinceimbat/content/thoughts/metaphysics and epistemology can help us be kinder.md

 Yes, [[thoughts/metaphysics]] can be the source of barbaric debates and hatred.
 But it can also be the thing that nudges us towards a better direction. [[thoughts/amoralism]] demonstrates this.

 We still need metaphysics and [[thoughts/epistemology]] to correct our biases and to see people as they really are.
-But because metaphysics and epistemology can be very divisive ([[thoughts/we agree about what we want and disagree about metaphysics and epistemology]]), we need to learn [[How to navigate divisive topics]].
+But because metaphysics and epistemology can be very divisive ([[we agree about what we want and disagree about metaphysics and epistemology]]), we need to learn [[How to navigate divisive topics]].

 # To Do